 The solution integration and demo are the joint responsibility of the ART and solution system teams.
 The Solution Demo event is where the aggregated results are made visible to the Customer and other stakeholders.

 In order to be able to demonstrate the full solution routinely, ARTs typically make additional investments in integration, testing, and supporting infrastructure.
 In many cases, the extent of integration and testing may be less than 100 percent and may need to vary across multiple early integration points.
 To assist, teams can leverage virtualization, environment emulation, mocks, stubs, reduced test suites, etc. Time and effort for such extensive integration and demonstration may need to be explicitly allocated during PI Planning.

 Synchronize with Suppliers

 Suppliers bring unique contributions that can have a large impact on lead-time and value delivery.
 Their work must be continuously integrated as well.
 Tips for accomplishing this integration include:

-- Adopt an integration cadence; establish objective evaluation milestones.
+- Adopt a common integration cadence; establish objective evaluation milestones

 Optimizing Integration Trade-offs

 Each ART’s goal is to fully integrate features across all teams in each iteration.
 As we described, however, that can be difficult due to solution complexity and heterogeneity, and availability of specialty testers, laboratories, equipment, third-party components, and so on.
 Given these challenges, teams may feel that the goal of integrated iteration is not realistic—at least initially.
 But that can’t be an excuse for accepting late-in-the cycle integration and testing.
 Below are some suggestions for how to achieve most of the benefits, even when full, fast CI isn’t immediately practical.